mcdonc/.nixconfig/videos/cachix/script.rst

 - Edit your configuration.nix to include the generated ``/etc/nixos/cachix.nix`` as an import.

-- These are ok to check into shared configuration, they contain no secrets.
-On those new systems, you needn't then run ``cachix use``.
+- ``cachix.nix`` and the ``cachix`` directory are ok to check into shared configuration, they contain no secrets.
+If you use a shared configuration, as long as you check it in, and on new systems, check it out, you needn't then run ``cachix use``.

 - Run ``nixos-rebuild``.